-When students transition from high school, they face a world full of challenges, risks, and opportunities.
-This two-semester course gives students some of the concepts and resources they need to make sense of their world.
+When students transition from high school, the larger world can seem complicated and confusing.
+This year-long course helps Katherine Thomas students make sense of their world.
 At the end of the course, they will be able to...

-identify and analyze key economic, political, and environmental issues know how to stay informed about issues of concern to them take a position on issues, justify their position, and express their views effectively (for example, by voting, writing letters, and doing volunteer work)
+identify and analyze key economic, political, and environmental issues know how to stay informed about issues of concern to them take a position on issues and communicate their views effectively--by voting, writing letters, doing volunteer work, and so on

-Globalization — Its history, characteristics, and impact, together with the local and nationalist resistance to globalization.
-Globalization can be defined as a process marked by the movement of goods between countries (trade), the movement of people to places of greater safety and opportunity (migration), and the spread of ideas and information through digital technology.
+Globalization — Globalization can be defined as a process marked by the movement of goods between countries (trade) the movement of people to places of greater safety and opportunity (migration), and the spread of ideas and information.
 An important part of this theme is the study of global organizations, such as the UN and World Health Organization, created to help countries respond to global issues.
-Central to globalization today is the tension between globalization and nationalism; this tension takes many forms, including the rise of nationalist movements and the withdrawal of some countries from global and regional commitments (Brexit).
+Central to globalization today is the tension between globalization and nationalism; this tension takes many forms.

-Climate change — This theme explores the following: the historical roots and complex effects of global warming (wildfires, melting ice caps, rising sea level, and severe weather); some proposed methods of mitigating climate change; the debate within and between countries about climate change, including protest movements.
+Climate change — This theme explores the following: the historical roots and complex effects of global warming (wildfires, melting ice caps, rising sea level, and severe weather); some proposed methods of dealing with climate change; and the debate within and between countries about climate change.

-Conflict — This complex theme includes both "great-power" rivalries (e.g., tensions between China and the US) and regional tensions (e.g., Iran vs. Saudi Arabia in the Middle East).
-Specific local conflicts, including civil war in Yemen, Afghanistan, Libya, and Syria, will be analyzed in the context of these larger conflicts.
-Peace-keeping mechanisms, both structural and ad-hoc, will be include in this theme.
+Conflict — This theme includes both global rivalries (e.g., tensions between China and the US) and regional rivalries (e.g., tensions between Iran and Saudi Arabia in the Middle East).
+Specific local conflicts, including intense internal conflict in Yemen, Afghanistan, Lebanon, Nigeria, Libya, and Syria, will be analyzed in the context of larger regional and global conflicts.
+Peace-keeping mechanisms, both structural and ad hoc, will be included in this theme.
 Central to these theme are the forms of government (autocratic vs. democratic) and how they contribute to, or reduce, conflict.